What No One Ever Tells You About Blogging

 Blogs are Blogs…and success doesn’t matter what platform you’re using…. right?

 Blogs are blogs… that’s what you’d think.
-Wordpress, Typepad, Blogger blogs or even the free Wordpress.com blogs… they’re all the same… right?
+WordPress, Typepad, Blogger blogs or even the free WordPress.com blogs… they’re all the same… right?
 That’s exactly what I used to think but over the past two years, I’ve seen evidence to the contrary.

 For example, I had one client who launched a blog on a VERY popular free blogging site on my recommendation.